You can understand yourself deeply

-You have likely already done meaningful inner work.
+You’ve likely already done deep inner work.

 “Callie holds such a safe, nonjudgmental space for me and has helped me realize I’m not alone.”
 A.C., Germany

-This may be a good fit if:
+This may be a good fit for you if:

 ✔ You may understand that some of these patterns are shaped by trauma, chronic stress, or painful past experiences, but still struggle to meet them differently in the moments that matter most